- How to Start A Profitable Home Based Bakery Business?

 Social Media:

-Establish a presence on popular social media platforms to showcase your products and engage with potential customers.
+Be on social media to showcase your treats and talk to

 Set Pricing and Payment Methods